DocErnstz/LoginSystem/README.md

 ## LoginSystem
-login system made with react using useContext and useHistory hooks
+Login system made with react using useContext and useHistory hooks
 ## How to run
 ```
 #install node_modules